amejiarosario/amejiarosario.github.io/source/_posts/2018-07-28-Self-balanced-Binary-Search-Trees-with-AVL-tree-Data-Structure-for-beginners.md

 We go recursively using the `balance` function on the nodes' parent until we reach the root node.

-In the following animation we can see AVL tree insertions and deletions in action:
+In the following animation, we can see AVL tree insertions and deletions in action:

 {% img /images/avl-tree-insert-remove.gif AVL tree insertions and deletions %}